Nova Scotia

 New Democrats will form the next Official Opposition in Nova Scotia, as the Liberal vote collapsed across the province in Tuesday's provincial election and the Progressive Conservatives cemented another majority government.

-The NDP kept all of the seats it held at dissolution and was poised to pick up a handful more in the Halifax area, although a hoped-for breakthrough in rural Nova Scotia did not materialize.
+The NDP kept all of the seats it held at dissolution and picked up a handful more in the Halifax area, although a hoped-for breakthrough in rural Nova Scotia did not materialize.

 The party will take over as Official Opposition from the Liberals.
 NDP Leader Claudia Chender, who was re-elected in her riding of Dartmouth South, will become the first elected woman leader of the Official Opposition in Nova Scotia.